vovaspace/brandi/docs/reference/binding-types.md

 ### Injetions

-If the constructor or function has arguments you need to inject dependencies by [`injected`](./pointers-and-registrators.md#injectedtarget-tokens) registrator.
+If the constructor or function has arguments you need to register dependencies by [`injected`](./pointers-and-registrators.md#injectedtarget-tokens) registrator.

 ```typescript